 Or, if unemployed, they label themselves on LinkedIn as "Unemployed" or "(fill-in-the-blank) Professional" in their Headline.

-After your name and photo, your LinkedIn Professional Headline is possibly the most important part of your LinkedIn Profile.
+After your name and photo, your LinkedIn Professional Headline is possibly the most valuable real estate in your LinkedIn Profile.

 Your LinkedIn Professional Headline is one of the most visible spots on LinkedIn for you to combine personal marketing and personal SEO (search engine optimization), leveraging the best keywords for your career.

-Recruiters and employers search LinkedIn relentlessly, looking for qualified job candidates as well as good people to connect with.
+Recruiters and employers search LinkedIn relentlessly, looking for qualified job candidates.

-Using the right words (like the keywords in the job title of the job you are targeting) will increase the probability that your Profile will appear in a recruiter's search for someone with those skills.
+Using the right keywords (the search terms used to find qualified candidates) will increase the probability that your Profile will appear in a recruiter's search for someone with those skills.